Species distribution modelling: Mechanistic SDMs

-Niche modelling algorithms (correlative)
+Niche models (correlative)

 There are a variety of mathematical methods that can be used for fitting, selecting, and evaluating correlative SDMs.
-Algorithms include "profile" methods, which are simple statistical techniques that use e.g. environmental distance to known sites of occurrence such as BIOCLIM and DOMAIN; "regression" methods (e.g. forms of generalized linear models); and "machine learning" methods such as maximum entropy (MAXENT).
-Ten machine learning algorithms used in SDM can be seen in.
-An incomplete list of algorithms that have been used for niche modelling includes:
+Models include "profile" methods, which are simple statistical techniques that use e.g. environmental distance to known sites of occurrence such as BIOCLIM and DOMAIN; "regression" methods (e.g. forms of generalized linear models); and "machine learning" methods such as maximum entropy (MAXENT).
+Ten machine learning techiniques used in SDM can be seen in.
+An incomplete list of models that have been used for niche modelling includes: